When is a Warning Line Sufficient Fall Protection?

 Update: This post was updated in June of 2018 to align with the new Walking-Working Surface Rules posted by OSHA.

-To answer this, we must first solidify the OSHA Walking-Working Surfaces Rule put in place last year and define our key terms: Temporary, Infrequent, and Designated Area.
-Best way to do this would be to download our ebook that succinctly explains these terms.
+To answer this, we must first solidify the OSHA Walking-Working Surfaces Rule put in place in 2017 and define our key terms: Temporary, Infrequent, and Designated Area.
+The best way to do this would be to download our OSHA regulations ebook that succinctly explains these terms.
 If you’d like to read up on the exact verbiage of the code, take a look at 1910 Subpart D - Walking-Working Surfaces.

 Where exactly do you need the guardrail?
 The answer is two-fold.
 When the work is both temporary and infrequent, the railing is only required when you are within 6’ of the fall hazard.
 If the work being done is not temporary or infrequent, OSHA says you need it when you are within 15’ from the edge.

 The rest is relatively easy.
 Connect the warning line to the guardrail that is set up in its required locations and run it in between each rail.
 While lining it up, you will maintain the required distance (either 6’ or 15’ depending on the temporary or infrequent aspects of the work) as you go around your roof.
 This will create a full perimeter of protection, easily designating your safe working areas, all the while actively protecting the high-risk areas.